 These dogs are very uncertain and tentative in their actions.
-The Defensively Aggressive Dog would prefer not to engage in a physical altercation unless he feels that he absolutely must do so.
-These dogs would prefer if the person or other dog would just back off and go away.
+For example, the Defensively Aggressive Dog prefers not to engage in a physical altercation unless he feels he must.
+These dogs would like it if the person or other dog would back off and go away.
 But at the same time, this dog will be ready to defend himself should it become necessary.
 Because these dogs are a combination of angry, afraid, and aggressive, they adopt a combination of behaviours of Fearful and Offensive dog body language.

 Defensively Aggressive Dog Behaviours and Postures

 - The dog stands tall and erect to look as large as possible with his weight distributed evenly over all the legs.

 - Head is erect, ears are erect, and slightly pointed forward.

 - Tail is held up, erect, and rigid.

 - Snarls, growls, and barks (bark is slightly higher pitched than the Offensively Aggressive Dog bark).

 Whether these dogs attack or not will be dependent upon their proximity to the target.
 The closer he stands to his target the more likely it is that he will launch an attack.